cow5566bad/YOLOv1/README.md

 -   You are encouraged to discuss homework assignments with your fellow class members, but you must complete the assignment by yourself.
 TAs will compare the similarity of everyone’s submission.
 Any form of cheating or plagiarism will not be tolerated and will also result in an **F** grade for students with such misconduct.

 ### Late Submission Policy
 You have a three-day delay quota for the whole semester.
-Once you have exceeded your quota, the credit of any late submission will be deducted 30% each day.
+Once you have exceeded your quota, the credit of any late submission will be deducted by 30% each day.

 Note that while it is possible to continue your work in this repository after the deadline, **we will by default grade your last commit before the deadline** specified above.
 If you wish to use your quota, please contact the TAs and let them know which commit to grade.